 Thanks to our executive coaching process, Ravi became aware of how negatively he reacted to authority figures and how his subconscious inclination had led him to place the other directors into that same category, even though they were his peers now.

 Due to our executive coaching process, Ravi not only started listening to the other directors.
 He realized that he could benefit from the new perspectives that were offered.
 This, of course, didn’t mean that he had to agree with them every time and it certainly didn’t mean that he had to just do whatever they said.

 Having recognized and overcome his negative inclination against authoritative figures thanks to our coaching process, meant that now Ravi listened to the other directors carefully.
 He weighed their opinion seriously and finally also learned to think about his own point of view more carefully, so he could dismiss or defend it.

 Falling back on strengths

 Patience and inclusiveness were amongst Ravi’s strengths, as well as his ability to hold a vision and engage others to work towards it with him.
-These strengths were very useful in building the new kind of listening skills that Ravi now needed to have more fruitful discussions with the board members.
+These strengths were very useful in building the new kind of listening and communication skills that Ravi now needed to have more fruitful discussions with the board members.